github-roushan/github-roushan.github.io/README.md

 ## ⭐ Acknowledgements

-- Special thanks to open-source tools and the amazing developer community. 💙
-- Inspired by modern web design trends.
+- Used Gemini to code help me on several things 💙

 ---

-### 🙌 Thank You for Visiting!
+### 🙌 Thank You for Visiting

-Stay tuned for updates and new features.
-Your feedback is always appreciated! 😊